 Both microarray and RNA-seq are powerful methods to analyze the transcriptome at a given point in time.
-While microarrays are less expensive, faster, and easier to interpret, sequencing of mRNA has the important advantage of providing unbiased information about the entire transcriptome, which can be used to determine mutations, splice variants, gene fusions and other unanticipated events, though at a substantially higher cost.
-Both techniques are highly useful and the choice should depend on the exact, the goals of the research.
-Please consult with the lab when planning your study so that we can assure that you are using the best approach to meet your objectives.
+While microarrays are less expensive, faster, and easier to interpret, sequencing of mRNA has the important advantage of providing unbiased information about the entire transcriptome, which can be used to determine mutations, splice variants, gene fusions and other unanticipated events, though at a higher cost.
+Both techniques are highly useful and the choice should depend on the exact goals of the research.
+We strongly recommend that you consult with the lab at the earliest stage of planning your study so that we can assure that you are using the best approach to meet your objectives.

 Example applications include:

 • Differences between normal and diseased tissues

 Microarray services: All methods use fluoresce Cy-dye labeling and long oligo (60 mer) Agilent high density microarrays